cshtdd/radome-tester/readme.md

 ## Design Considerations

 The system moves two motors:
-- Theta (X coordinates): Rotates the radeon horizontally.
+- Theta (X coordinates): Rotates the Radome horizontally.
 This motor is oriented vertically.
 It is glued to the floor.
 Values should range from 180 to 360 degrees.
-- Phi (Y coordinates): Rotates the radeon vertically.
+- Phi (Y coordinates): Rotates the Radome vertically.
 This motor is oriented horizontally.
-It is glued to a columnt.
+It is glued to a column.
 Values should range from 0 to 180 degrees.

 ## Development